Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

 ### On code samples:
-The code samples in the **written** tutorial use ES2015/2016 syntax (classes/let/static class props) As those better convey the intent.
+The code samples in the **written** tutorial use ES2015/2016 syntax (classes/let/static class props) as those better convey the intent.
 The **online** version uses ES5 syntax.

 ### Introduction: